MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 The following are the basic rules of scope:

 - An item you include in a scope is visible in the scope in which it was created and in any child scope, unless you explicitly make it private.
 You can place variables, aliases, functions, or PowerShell drives in one or more scopes.

 - An item that you created within a scope can be changed only in the scope in which it was created, unless you explicitly specify a different scope.

-If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden under the new item.
-But, it is not overridden or changed.
+If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden under the new item, but it is not overridden or changed.

 ## PowerShell Scopes